CarolineCollins/Assignment-3-MSB1015/logbook.md

  pipeline parameters  params.thing that can be overridden on the command line with --thing   double dash {} a closure defines a block of code that can then be passed around as if it were a string or an integer can have an anonymous closure ie just defined in the moment when needed

+ #### Day 6
+ ##### Lecture and Skills w Martina
+ - Possible that terminal cannot print out all 5 even on successful process retry magic fix does not fix sometimes process NOT successful unsuccessfully attempt include code to write to file to overcome this.
+ - Possible that it is required to use JavaDoc style commenting, which involves @link, @author, @param and uses "</p>" html type formatting.
+ - Make a list of questions (user interface, cdk book and groovy, buffer, pseudocode) for Martina and Egon that will help us to move forward.
+ - Trialled running simple with the buffering line inserted but that creates error 'tuples'
+ - Trialled maxForks = 1
+ - Trialled using "time" and "date" on the runs of simple

+$ time ./nextflow run simple.nf gives

+stuff
+real    0m3.825s
+user    0m10.172s
+sys     0m1.203s
+$ date; ./nextflow run simple.nf; date

+Mon Oct 14 15:18:45 CEST 2019
+stuff
+Mon Oct 14 15:18:48 CEST 2019